 Tapio Tuomela (born 11 October 1958) graduated from the Sibelius Academy with diploma degrees in piano and conducting.
 He continued his piano and conducting studies in Soviet Union and his composition studies at the Eastman School of Music in Rochester, New York receiving the Master of Music degree in 1990.
 He has also studied composition at Hochschule der Kunste in Berlin, at master classes by Witold Lutoslawski, George Crumb, Klaus Huber, Brian Ferneyhough and at the summer course of IRCAM in Paris.

-Tuomela’s main works are the stage works The Ear’s Tale, Mothers and Daughters and Antti Puuhaara, his two symphonies and his orchestral pieces.
+Tuomela’s main works are the stage works The Ear’s Tale, Mothers and Daughters and Antti Puuhaara, his three symphonies and his other orchestral pieces.
 His oeuvre also includes vocal works such as Vuohenki Luohti (The Song of Vuohenki) for mezzo-soprano and orchestra.
-His works often have a connection to the Kalevala (e.g. Lemminkäinen, 2002) or Lapland’s nature and culture (Jokk, 1995).
-He has also written a Piano Concerto for Iiro Rantala in 2008.
-Recent orchestral works include Swap – Concerto for Saxophone and Sinfonietta, premiered by Joonatan Rautiola and the Joensuu Orchestra in April 2013.
+Tuomela's works often have a connection to the Kalevala (e.g. Lemminkäinen, 2002) or Lapland’s nature and culture (Jokk, 1995).
+He has also written a Piano Concerto for Iiro Rantala in 2008 and Swap – Concerto for Saxophone and Sinfonietta, premiered by Joonatan Rautiola and the Joensuu Orchestra in April 2013.
 His latest opera Neljäntuulentie (Crossing of Four Roads), based on the best-seller novel of the Finnish writer Tommi Kinnunen, had ten sold-out performances at the Oulu Opera in 2017.
 Part of the material was reworked for his 3rd symphony 'Crossroads', which was first performed by the Lahti Symphony Orchestra in their concert jubilating the centenary of the Finnish Independence in December 2017.
 Tuomela has also composed choral music as well as several chamber and instrumental works which are popular repertoire of many a musician.